LucaPetrescu/stackverflow-backend/README.md

 ##### 5. Users should be able to see top k ranking posts

+There are multiple ways of building a Top K Posts Service.
+It can be considered as a totally separate system design problem, but we will tackle it anyways.

 TBD -> Use Mongo aggregation pipelines.
 You can have a service that runs at a certain interval to run this pipeline and cache the data.

+To query the database at a certain interval of time, we can use a cron job that runs at a certain time interval (10 minutes would be okay).

 ##### 6. Users should be able to see details of selected questions